 Advantages and Disadvantages to consider

-Again, since research has found a 74% success rate for the 6 Food Elimination diet, it’s possible that symptoms will persist after starting the 6 Food Elimination diet.
-If this happens, your medical team can help you decide the next best step, which may include a careful review of your diet, possibly eliminating more foods, or starting with a more “allergen safe” diet management such as an Elemental diet.
+Research has found a 74% success rate for the 6 Food Elimination diet.
+It’s possible that symptoms will persist after starting the 6 Food Elimination diet.
+If this happens, your medical team can help you decide the next best step.
+This may include a careful review of your diet, possibly eliminating more foods, or starting with a more “allergen safe” diet management such as an Elemental diet.
 After a few weeks on the Elemental diet, most teams will work with you to start reintroducing solid foods to figure out which ones may be contributing to your symptoms.

 I hope this helped to shed some light on this nutritional management options for EoE.
 Every person will have their own treatment plan that works for them.
 Is anyone following an elimination diet now?
 How is it going for you?
 Have any tips you can share that may help others manage an elimination diet?